srfoster65/arg_init/readme.md

 2. Env
 3. Default

-But if we use a non **None** default argument value in our function e.g. f(a=1), then the param value will always be used to set the value, never allowing an env value to take effect.
+But if we use a non **None** default argument value in our function e.g. f(a=1), then the argument value will always be used to set the value, never allowing an env value to take effect.

 There are two obvious solutions to this: